ernohanninen/SIMPLIcity/README.md

 - `params.skip_visualization` = Do not perform any of the following visualization steps.
 - `params.skip_area_visualization` = `true`
 - `params.skip_type_visualization` = Do not plot the results of the cell type identification.
-- `params.skip_intensity_visualization` = Do not perform measure and visualize pixel intensity distribution between two groups.
+- `params.skip_intensity_visualization` = Do not perform measure and visualize cell pixel intensity distribution between two groups.
 To plot pixel distribution between two groups make sure there are two comparison groups in sample metadata file.
 - `params.skip_cluster_visualization` = `true`
 - `params.skip_thresholding_visualization` = `true`
 - `params.skip_homotypic_visualization` = `true`